A compilation of optical starlight polarization catalogs: Data products

 \subsubsection{Filter identifier}

-An integer identification number, \texttt{FiltID}, is assigned for the observing filter used in the original catalog.
-An index of all filters used and their corresponding \texttt{FiltID} and $\lambda_{\rm eff}$ is provided in Table \ref{tab:filters}.
+An integer identification number, \texttt{FilterID}, is assigned for the observing filter used in the original catalog.
+An index of all filters used and their corresponding \texttt{FilterID} and $\lambda_{\rm eff}$ is provided in Table \ref{tab:filters}.